technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Resolve, cancel, and reassign cases.docx.md

 # Lab 25 - Resolve, cancel, reassign and merge cases

+**Objective** - In this lab, you will work with Cases to resolve them, cancel them, reassign them or merge cases.

 ## Task 1 - Resolve a case

 1. In the Customer Service workspace, select the **Site Map** and then